mobsenpai/sugoi/.github/README.md

 }
 ```

-> As I am on nixos my .Xresources files are auto-generated and thus I am not able to include it in ther repository.
+> As I am on nixos my .Xresources files are auto-generated and thus I am not able to include it in the repository.
 You can use your own xresources.
 I am using base16 colorschemes of gruvbox for this setup.
 You can just add these lines to your ~/.Xresources file.
 The colors are as follows:

 ```
 ! special